sharecjs/sharec/packages/sharec/README.md

 ## Supported configs

-Sharec can merge `.yaml` and `.json`.
-Other files manages with just copying or deleting.

-Some tools have difficult and very specific configuration files (`eslint`, `babel` etc.), and sharec provide strategies for this purposes.

-At this moment, sharec supports configuration management for:
+At this moment, sharec supports:

 - `npmignore`
 - `eslint`